 Learn everything about Chateau Tour Bayard Montagne St. Emilion with wine tasting notes and wine with food pairing tips.
 Learn all the best vintages, a history of the property, information on the vineyards, winemaking, and wines.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Tour Bayard, History, Overview

 Chateau Tour Bayard was founded in 1955 by the Richard family.
 The property takes its name from its location, the Bayard the lieu-dit, and a large stone tower located on the estate.

 Through marriage, the property was passed from the Richard family to the Milhade family.
-In the Right Bank, the Milhade family, headed by Xavier Milhade and his two children Marc Milhade and Elodie Milhade, manage their holdings which also includes Chateau Boutisse in St. Emilion and vineyards in Bordeaux Superieur.
+In the Right Bank, the Milhade family, headed by Xavier Milhade and his two children Marc Milhade and Elodie Milhade, manage their holdings which also include Chateau Boutisse in St. Emilion and vineyards in Bordeaux Superieur.